 Preheat the oven to 425 degrees F.

-Toss the squash and onion together with a drizzle of olive oil and season with salt, pepper, and sage.
+- Toss the squash and onion together with a drizzle of olive oil and season with salt, pepper, and sage.
 Spread out veggies on a rimmed baking sheet.
 Bake 30 to 40 minutes or until the vegetables have started to brown and are cooked through.
 Remove from the oven and set aside.
 (Note: I like my onion crispy and brown, if you’d like it less cooked, add it to the butternut squash after 15 minutes of cooking)

 Notes: The sauce will thicken after it sits for a while.
 Save a little pasta water in the refrigerator.
 You can heat it up and use it the next day to reconstitute the sauce.
 Get the pasta water nice and hot and add a little at a time until you reach a consistency you like.